thitemple/TypescriptMochaWebpackDemo/README.md

-# TypescriptMochaWebpackDemo
-How to setup testsing using Typescript, Mocha, Chai, Sinon, Karma and Webpack.
+# How to setup testing using Typescript, Mocha, Chai, Sinon, Karma and Webpack.

 Just clone/fork.